 We are grateful to the fishers and divers of Taranaki that shared some of their hard won knowledge with us; having that spatial knowledge to help direct the survey route was invaluable in avoiding the issue of searching for needles in a haystack.
 We thank skipper Lindsay Copland and crew of the R.V.
 Kaharoa for their work travelling the 24/7 multibeam sonar mapping route in 2020 in the face of up to 30 knot gusts, and Craig Robinson and Richard (Dick) Leppard for their good company and able handling of the R.V.
 Ikatere in 2021 for the three days of CoastCam operations.
 Aaron Dalbeth skilfully operated the CoastCam system, in the face of at times trying sea conditions that took their toll.
 Nick Eton provided appreciated CoastCam set-up overview, and post-field video file handling advice.
 We thank Sadie Mills, NIWAs National Invertebrate Collection (NIC) manager for coordinating species identifications from images (and identifying some species), with the following taxonomists (also thanked): Dennis Gordon (bryozoans), Wendy Nelson (algae), Michelle Kelly (sponges), Kate Neil/Diana Macpherson (hydroids, anemones, starfish), Jill Burnett (gastropods and bivalves).
-We are especially grateful to Caroline Chin (NIWA) for training and ongoing OFOP assistance, setting up the GPS tracks for analysis, and in particular helping troubleshoot some of the very trying OFOP issues encountered.
 Clinton Duffy (DOC) provided appreciated advice on several fish images to confirm species identities, while Callum Lily and Monique Ladds (both DOC) are thanked for sharing some hard to find documents, and seafloor images.
 Jennifer Beaumont provided much appreciated refereeing of the draft report, while Jess Moffat ably formatted the report.